 Description

-This information is included in the list of the largest companies in NRW
+This information is included in the list

-- General contact information (address, e-mail address, phone number, URL)
+• General contact data (address, e-mail address, telephone number, URL)

-- Revenues for the years 2019, 2018, 2017, 2016 and 2015 (based on the respective annual or consolidated financial statements published in the Federal Gazette)
+• Sales figures for the years 2021, 2020, 2019, 2018, 2017, 2016 and 2015 (taken from the annual and consolidated financial statements)

-Note: If the sales and employee figures are not included in a company’s own annual financial statements but in the consolidated financial statements of the parent company, the data from the respective consolidated financial statements are given.
+Note: If the sales and employee figures are not included in a company’s own financial statements but in the parent company’s consolidated financial statements, the data from the respective consolidated financial statements are provided.

 The economy in NRW: Statistics and facts